helium/HIP/0137-remove-cn470-from-iot-poc.md

 ## Alternatives

 - None at this time.
-- This HIP can be reversed by another HIP or IOT Working Group all-member Super Majority vote, if a new gaming identification classifier is identified as implementable that will be effective.
+- This HIP can be reversed by another HIP if a new gaming identification classifier is identified as implementable that will be effective.

 ## Drawbacks